iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Measure Theory Basics.md

 **Remarks**

 We discuss the consequence of the above theorem.
-Since open set of the form $(a, \infty)$ is measureble, and all measurable set form a sigma algebra, we can claim different type of intervals on $\mathbb R$ also to be measurable sets, consider
+Since open set of the form $(a, \infty)$ is measurable, and all measurable set form a sigma algebra, we can claim different type of intervals on $\mathbb R$ also to be measurable sets, consider

 $$
 \begin{aligned}